Table of Contents Show

 Gawk at the massive plantations in a Garden District.
 This notable and gorgeous site is residence to plantation-style buildings, charming cottages, and vast overhanging trees.
 A tour of the Oak Alley Plantation will start and end from the city center.
 You will love the area of rustic elegance amidst a bustling city.

-In City Park in New Orleans, Louisiana, there is a seasonal theme park called Carousel Gardens Amusement Park.
+City Park in New Orleans, Louisiana, has a seasonal theme park called Carousel Gardens Amusement Park.

 Numerous rides are offered there, such as the Live Oak Ladybug Rollercoaster, a Ferris wheel, the Coney Tower drop tower, and a small railway that travels around the park.

-The “Flying Horses” carousel, one of the oldest in the US, is also located there.
-On the weekends and on federal holidays, the park is open.
+The “Flying Horses” carousel, one of the oldest in the US, is also there.
+On the weekends and federal holidays, the park is open.

 The amusement park Carousel Gardens provides season passes and places to hold birthday celebrations.
 The wristband entitles visitors to unlimited rides at Storyland Park and Carousel Gardens.